sir-wilhelm/D2R-IP-logger/README.md

 ## Info

 In the last line a clock is displayed, followed by the number of seconds that has passed since the last entry.
-The counter will go green and stop after 90 seconds.
+After 90 seconds the clock will go green and the counter stops.

 The logfiles appear in the same folder where the program is located, with filenames `D2R_ip_*.log` where `*` is today's date.
 If you don't want any logfiles created then modify the code, the instructions are in comments.